Page Contents

 This price includes the kart rental, costume rental, and a guide to lead the group.

-There are many options available to you, there are currently 7 Maricar stores in Tokyo!
-I went with Akihabara, and I was very happy with the overall experience.
+There are many options when it comes to the Mario Kart Japan price, there are currently 7 Maricar stores in Tokyo!
+I went with Akihabara tour company, and I was very happy with the overall experience.

 You will have several extra options such as hiring a Bluetooth speaker, action camera or even LED shoes!
 However, the costume rental and helmet (which is optional) is included in the price.